Digital-Contraptions-Imaginarium/oa-runner/README.md

 	```

 ##Run
+###If you don't have a favourite course
 The example below creates a JSON file called *investigationOptions.json* that includes an list of address investigation options that are about a certain specified total run distance (including to and back, in miles) from a starting point provided as an input.
+Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).
 Note how the reduced version of the ONSPD dataset produced following the setup instructions above is given as an input.

 ```
-> node main.js --lat=51.759467 --lon=-0.577358 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions.json
+> node main.js --lat=51.759733 --lon=-0.577663 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions.json
 ```

+###If you have a favourite course
 The example below instead creates a JSON file called *investigationOptions-fit.json* that includes an list of address investigation options that are most suitable to the course specified in the *.fit* file provided as an input.

 ```
 > node main.js --fit=data/fit-samples/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > investigationOptions-fit.json
 ```

-Each element in the array is made of:
+###The resuts
+The results file is a list of postcodes suitable for surveying.
+Each postcode is described by:

 - *postcode*: describing the postcode to be investigated, its lat/lon and the course's closest point, e.g.